 - The Best Home Infrared Saunas 2023 – click here

 What Are the Benefits of Sauna Chromotherapy?

-Sauna chromotherapy comes with a wide range of health benefits – both physical and mental.
+Sauna chromotherapy comes with a wide range of potential health benefits – both physical and mental.
 The results of the chromotherapy session will depend on the color of light you choose to use.
 Each color comes with its own specific benefits.

 What Colors Does It Use?